Why travel and why this site?

 The drive to travel may differ from person to person.
-Perhaps your interest stemmed from influential childhood experience, maybe it was a series of eye-opening experiences while studying abroad, or perhaps it’s as simple as a quick trip out of the country where you felt the embrace of a stranger’s hospitality in a foreign land.
+Perhaps your interest stemmed from influential childhood experiences. or maybe it was a series of eye-opening experiences while studying abroad.
+Perhaps it’s as simple as a quick trip out of the country where you felt the embrace of a stranger’s hospitality in a foreign land.

 Whatever the case may be, everyone has a story and that’s why I decided to start this blog, to share my story and to promote YOUR aspirations to follow YOUR travel dreams.

 My Inspiration and Experiences

 To start, I wouldn’t consider myself as having an addictive personality however, when it comes to exploring and adventure, it’s a different ballgame.
 My hunger to travel began developing at young age thanks to my parents.

 My grandparents raised my mother to have an adventurous heart.
 She was raised on a farm where days were spent frolicking through the nearby forests with her two older brothers.